SeMinLim/CNN_Accelerator_with_ZFPe/README.md

 # CNN_Accelerator_with_ZFPe
-The accelerator for fully connected layers of convolutional neural network
+The accelerator with a new lossy compression method, ZFPe, for fully connected layers of convolutional neural networks Implemented on Lattice ECP5 ULX3S